EPIC-EU/mec/docs/CONTRIBUTING.md

 Roles:

-* **Web page developer**: Works on static web pages, such as those used in the TEAMMATES product web site.
+* **Web page developer**: Works on static web pages, such as those used in the MEC product web site.
 * **Front-end developer**: Works on the front-end of the app, i.e. the dynamically-generated user interface.
 * **Test developer**: Works on automating system tests.
 * **Back-end developer**: Works on the back-end logic of the app, including data storage.